fbeauKmi/update_klipper_and_mcus/README.md

 `mcus.ini` contains :
 - sections : the name you give to your mcu between brackets \[\] (not necessarly the name in Klipper config)
 - `klipper_section` : the name of section in Klipper without the bracket.
 It helps to track firmware version on mcus. _Tip : You can use same section name in mcus.ini as klipper instead._
+> [!NOTE]
+> Entry is case-sensitive.
+Ensure that the `klipper_section` matches the case of the corresponding name in the Klipper configuration.
 - `config_name` [optional] : The name of the file used by menuconfig.
 Multiple MCU entries can share the same `config_name`.
 See [Toolchanger config example](#toolchanger--usb-connection).
 - **NEW** `is_klipper_fw` [optional]: `true|false` Determines whether Klipper firmware should be built.
 By default, `true` for sections starting with `mcu`, `false` for other section types (e.g., `beacon`, `crampon`, `high_resolution_filament_sensor`, `scanner`, ...).
 See [Non Klipper firmwares examples](#non-klipper-firmwares)
 - `action_command` [required] : command executed after the firmware build, whatever you need to prepare, flash or switch off/on the mcu.
 You can separate command by `;` or use several action_command in a section, they are executed in order of appearance.